susannaa-s/Genome-Assembly_Project/README.md

 ## Part 11 - Assembly evaluation using Merqury

-Assess the consensus quality and completeness of genome assemblies by comparing k-mers from assembled genomes with those from raw high-accuracy reads using Merqury v1.3.
+Goal : To assesss the consensus quality and completeness of genome assemblies by comparing k-mers from assembled genomes with those from raw high-accuracy reads using Merqury v1.3.

-This approach evaluates assembly accuracy without requiring a reference genome, making it ideal for long-read assemblies.

 Purpose:
-Estimate the consensus quality value (QV) and base-level error rate of each assembly.
+- Estimate the consensus quality value (QV) and base-level error rate of each assembly.
-Measure assembly completeness based on shared k-mers between reads and assemblies.
+- Measure assembly completeness based on shared k-mers between reads and assemblies.
-Verify copy-number spectra and assess representation of heterozygous and repetitive regions.
+- Verify copy-number spectra and assess representation of heterozygous and repetitive regions.
-Compare overall quality between Flye, Hifiasm, and LJA assemblies.
+- Compare overall quality between Flye, Hifiasm, and LJA assemblies.

 Tool:
 Merqury v1.3 executed via Apptainer container /containers/apptainer/merqury_1.3.sif